 Despite the high cost of implementation, ANPR is used across the UK.

-ANPR was famously utilized to track vehicles used by the killers of police constable Sharon Beshenivisky.
+The UK ANPR camera network was famously utilized to track vehicles used by the killers of police constable Sharon Beshenivisky.

 Can ANPR detect drivers who use their phone behind the wheel?

-There have been rumors in the UK press that ANPR can detect if a driver is using a mobile phone, or even not wearing a seatbelt.
+There have been rumours in the UK press that ANPR cameras can detect if a driver is using a mobile phone, or even not wearing a seatbelt.
 However, it is believed the system is only set up to detect alphanumeric strings (number plates).

 In the UK, ANPR has encountered some controversies, most notably relating to privacy and mass surveillance.
 For example, in 2005, ANPR systems flagged a car driven by an 80-year-old man whose vehicle had been tagged in the database because he had attended a demonstration against a defence manufacturer, fueling concern that the system was being used for more than VED and insurance evasion.